petermax2/valgrind-parser/README.md

 Parse valgrind logs for suppressions.

-## How to Compile

-Since it is only one source file simply use `javac`:

-    javac ValgrindParser.java

 ## How to run

 The tool takes at least one file as input and parses it for valgrind suppressions.